Biography of Alexander Graham Bell

 1901: First flight of his box kite.

 1906: Bell begins to work on the hydrofoil instead of the aeroplane.

-1915: First transcontinental telephone conversation on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.
+1915: The first transcontinental telephone conversation is held on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.

 1919: Bell sets a world speed record of 70 mph with the HD4 hydrofoil.